apache/spark/docs/sql-ref-syntax-ddl-create-database.md

     <dd>Creates a database with the given name if it doesn't exists.
 If a database with the same name already exists, nothing will happen.</dd>

     <dt><code><em>database_directory</em></code></dt>
     <dd>Path of the file system in which the specified database is to be created.
 If the specified path does not exist in the underlying file system, this command creates a directory with the path.
-If location is not specified, database will be created in default warehouse directory.</dd>
+If the location is not specified, the database will be created in the default warehouse directory, whose path is configured by the static configuration spark.sql.warehouse.dir.</dd>

     <dt><code><em>database_comment</em></code></dt>
     <dd>Specifies the description for the database.</dd>

     <dt><code><em>WITH DBPROPERTIES (property_name=property_value [ , ...])</em></code></dt>
-    <dd>Specifies the properties for the database in key-value pair.</dd>
+    <dd>Specifies the properties for the database in key-value pairs.</dd>
 </dl>

 ### Examples